Our vision:

 The Supplemental Nutrition Assistance Program (SNAP) provides monthly food benefits to help people with lower incomes make ends meet.
 Some grocery stores and farmers markets offer matching programs that help SNAP participants save money when they buy healthy fruits and vegetables.

-More food assistance resources
+Other food assistance resources:

 Active Living

-Physical activity is one of the most important things we can do to stay healthy and prevent disease.
+Moving our bodies is one of the most important things we can do to stay healthy and prevent disease.

 The CDC recommends adults ages 18-64 engage in at least 2.5 hours of moderately intense physical activity each week, such as brisk walking, as well as two days with activities that strengthen muscles.